cemkoc/roach_JG/README.md

 This repository contains firmware and python control code for Josh's VelociRoACH robot with the SkinProc board for the tactile shell.

+This repository is part of the research project headed by Cem Koc, Can Koc, Brian Su in Biomimetic Millisystems Lab @ UC Berkeley.

 Settings:
 https://github.com/casarezc/imageproc-settings/tree/tactile